-This is a slightly twisted pecan waffle recipe.
+These pecan waffles have a spicy kick to them.
 We love sweet maple syrup, but sometimes we just want a little savory to balance out that sweetness!
 Enter Sweet and Spicy Pecan Waffles!
 Sweet maple syrup, crunchy spicy pecans.
 All kinds of goodness!

 After we had some sweet and spicy pecans left over from a salad we made, we stumbled upon this recipe!
 Anytime we can add a little spicy to a sweet recipe, we do!
 The slightly smoky spiciness of the ancho powder gave the pecan waffles a kick!
 And now we find our selves doing the sweet-savory-spicy thing in even more of our dishes!